There are three cycle for the companies that pay quarterly. They are:

 When you are getting your income from dividends, a lot of people want to have their income spread out evenly over the months.
 This is hard to do as most dividends are paid in cycle 1.
 Also even within cycles some are paid near the first of the cycle, some in the middle and other at the end.

 I do record a stocks dividend cycle, but some stocks do not keep to a particular cycle, so this can cause some confusion.
 The thing is, some companies pick a cycle and stay with it.
 Others do not.
 A company may pay some dividends in cycle 1 and some in cycle 2.
 Some may pay in Cycles 2 or 3.
 Some may pay in cycle 3 or 1.
 If a company pays dividends sometimes in Cycle 3 and sometimes in cycle 1, you can get a situation where one year has 3 dividends and the next year has 5 dividends.
 However, you do get all your dividends in the end.

 I personally do not bother with this.
 Each December I draw up a budget and I figure out how much I will draw each month from dividends for the following year.
-I put money in an ING account in December each year.
+I put money in an ING account in December each year from my Registered Accounts.
 Near the end of each month I put that pre-determined monthly amount in my chequing account.
 The ING account is used when my dividends in my Trading account is not enough for my monthly withdrawal.

 On my other blog I am today writing about Richelieu Hardware Ltd (TSX-RCH, OTC-RHUHF) ... continue...